 Note:

 The Turbo is no longer produced.
 Airbrushes like Iwata's Micron SB are able to produce almost equally fine and stable lines, while this and other airbrushes are able to produce more or less controllable and predictable spatter patterns.
 It actually is possible to hear what type of stream (continued or spattering) similar to the Turbo and how much paint this airbrush is producing.
-The Turbo's adjustability remains unique, but many if its special properties have been overtaken by less difficult to adjust airbrush guns.
+The Turbo's adjustability remains unique, but many of its special properties have been overtaken by less difficult to adjust airbrush guns.
 Paasche has some time ago taken this brilliant tool out of production, since only die hards in a small niche still used it, especially those that do not have a particular preference for using masks.